Why do women need to know the risk factors for breast cancer?

-Many women are not aware that your risk of breast cancer increases as you get older.
-It also revealed many women do not know that drinking alcohol and being overweight can increase your risk.
+Many women are not aware that your risk of breast cancer increases as you get older or that drinking alcohol and being overweight can increase your risk.

-On the other hand, many women mistakenly believe a bump or knock to the breast increases your risk of breast cancer, when the research does not support this claim.
+On the other hand, many women mistakenly believe a bump or knock to the breast increases your risk of breast cancer, even though the research does not support this claim.

 It is important to separate the fact from the fiction about risk factors for breast cancer.
 With an understanding of the things that may increase your chance of developing breast cancer, you can take positive steps to reduce your risk.